mikkokko/csgo_gc/README.md

 - Back up your existing launcher executables as they'll be overwritten (i.e. csgo.exe, srcds.exe, csgo_linux64, etc.)
 - Extract the contents of the downloaded archive to your game directory, replace the executables when prompted
 - Launch the game.
 If you get the annoying VAC message box, launch the game with the -steam argument.
+- macOS users: The release binaries are not notarized, so if you're using them, you'll have to deal with that somehow.

+## Inventory editing
+Since there is no graphical editor yet, you'll have to edit `csgo_gc/inventory.txt` manually.
+There is a guide made by someone else [here](https://gist.github.com/dricotec/1ae3deb06c42012970c00df914348e76).

 ## Building
 Requirements: